Providing support and promoting respect for everyone with a visible difference

 Lucy

 Eventually, I decided to become the representation I was looking for.
 I set up an Instagram page for Lola and a #ShowOffYourStrawberry hashtag to encourage others to represent the strawberry community.
 I soon started to connect with people like me – who all told me that they too had been looking for accounts that featured babies and children with strawberry birthmarks.
 There seemed to be so many people out there that wanted to see a baby or child like theirs.
-The DMs started to come in waves, with parents sharing pictures and saying “my baby’s got a mark like Lola’s,” or people who wanted advice from my experiences, or people further along the journey – saying things like: “my daughter is 30 and had a strawberry birthmark when she was younger – it’s all going to be ok.” – Music to my ears!
+The DMs started to come in waves, with parents sharing pictures and saying “my baby’s got a mark like Lola’s,” or people who wanted advice from my experiences, or people further along the journey saying things like: “my daughter is 30 and had a strawberry birthmark when she was younger – it’s all going to be okay.”
+Music to my ears!

 My Instagram page “The Life of Lola” grew rapidly – gaining 20,000 followers in a couple of months.
 It’s helped me as much as it helps other people.
 The people I’m connecting with are from all over the world.
 Without this community, there’s no way I’d believe the doctor’s statistic about how common strawberry birthmarks are.

-Now, when I go out and about, I know that Lola looks different to other babies.
+Now, when I go out and about, I know that Lola looks different to other children.
 But when I get home, and open up the Instagram app, I feel like I belong.
 I’m part of this group who understands, and I’m in a community of people and we’re all the same.
 It’s been a lifesaver, really.

 The rough with the smooth

 Unfortunately, having a large following on social media has meant that I’ve had quite a few trolls on Instagram, too.
-Only a tiny, tiny percentage compared to lots of lovely comments on our posts, so it’s nothing I can’t handle.
+Only a tiny percentage compared to lots of lovely comments on our posts, so it’s nothing I can’t handle.
 When her birthmark was more prominent, I had comments saying that it was blood, that I’d hit her, and other things like “she’s not beautiful,” and “get the tumour removed”.

 Now the birthmark has shrunk and is less red in colour, I notice there’s less staring and less negative comments.
 It’s ridiculous – nobody should have to deal with judgement and negativity, no matter how visible the difference is.

-Lola’s strawberry just looks like a birthmark, now, and I think that the negative comments we had before were due to a lack of understanding.
+Lola’s strawberry looks like a “normal” birthmark, now, and I think that the negative comments we had before were due to a lack of understanding.
 It seems that people just couldn’t believe it was a birthmark.
 Through lack of understanding, ignorance would emerge and make its way through.
 It’s why representation of visible difference is so important.

 Rudeness is never acceptable, but it will always exist.
 Educating people so that they understand helped me when I was experiencing lots of questions and stares.
 The more I learnt about Lola’s condition, the more confident I felt talking about it.
 I stopped feeling uneasy when someone stared and loved taking the opportunity to say: “it’s a birthmark”.

 But you can’t always do that when walking down the street or sitting in a restaurant.
 That’s why representation really is important.
-The more people see visible differences in the media, on tv or in advertising, the less they’ll stare or behave negatively towards people who look different.
+The more people see visible differences in the media, on TV or in advertising, the less they’ll stare or behave negatively towards people who look different.
 I absolutely love working with brands who are already prioritising representation – including Jojo Bebe Maman, who supported me to do a takeover on their social media, from one of their stores on Vascular Birthmark Awareness Day in May.

 For parents anxious about their child’s birthmark…